Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Cannabis Testing: COA Compliance

-Products without COAs or most recent lab test result labels were quarantined.
-"One of the investigators pulled an ounce from the shelf and showed me that the item was missing the necessary COA that the DCC requires the vendor to upload to Metrc prior to shipping" Jordan explained.
+Products without COAs or current lab-test result labels were quarantined.
+"One of the investigators pulled an ounce from the shelf and showed me that the item was missing the necessary COA that the DCC requires the vendor to upload to Metrc prior to shipping," Jordan explained.

 Packaging Standards